 The interior of the restored Sunder Burj tomb in Sunder Nursery

-Sunder Nursery, sometimes called Delhi’s Central Park, is Delhi’s latest heritage park.
-It is fast becoming the new favourite among city residents, replacing Lodhi Garden.
+Sunder Nursery, sometimes called Delhi’s Central Park, is Delhi’s newest heritage park.
+It is fast becoming popular among city residents, competing with Delhi’s favourite park Lodhi Garden.
 Once an unkempt, neglected space, the 90 acre site has been restored over the last 10 years by the Aga Khan Trust.

 It has won UNESCO awards for heritage conservation and sustainable development.
 Over 80 species of birds and 40 species of butterflies have been sighted.